Caring For Your Mental Health During COVID-19

-Managing work, family, finances and a thousand other expectations have always been challenging before 'stay-at-home orders' of a pandemic became the central focus of our lives.
+Managing work, family, finances and a thousand other expectations have always been challenging before a national pandemic became the central focus of our lives.
 So how do we manage to take care of our families and ourselves during this stressful time?

 To stay safe from COVID-19, it is crucial to maintain a safe physical distance of 6 ft. when going out for necessary trips.
 It is also important to wear a face mask to protect from inhaling particles that could be infectious.
 But while we need to be physically separated, now more than ever, we need to stay socially and emotionally connected.

-This is also a time when you can explore the benefits of telehealth.
-Just expressing how you are feeling to a therapist can help lift your mood and provide a sense of calm.
+This is also a good time to explore the benefits of telehealth.
+Just expressing how you are feeling to a therapist can unburden a lot of emotional weight and help lift your mood to provide a sense of calm.

 You Are Not Alone.
 We Are Here For You